-3 wounded, suspect arrested in Illinois warehouse shooting
+Police: 1 slain, 2 wounded in Illinois warehouse shooting

 BOLINGBROOK, Ill.
-(AP) — Three people were wounded and one person was arrested following a shooting Saturday at an automotive interior products warehouse in suburban Chicago.
+(AP) — One person has been killed and two others wounded in a shooting Saturday at an automotive interior products warehouse in suburban Chicago.

 Bolingbrook police responded about 6:25 a.m. to reports of the shooting at the WeatherTech facility, Capt.
 Anthony Columbus told WLS-TV.